 Being the flagship of the New Anatolian Kitchen, Mikla has its own “research lab” with a full-time food anthropologist at the helm.
 Chef Mehmet Gürs and the anthropologist Tangör Tan both travel from village to village researching the edible cultural landscape and discovering the great variety of products Turkey could offer.
 They look at the traditional habits, learn from locals, and recreate forgotten recipes with a fresh perspective.
 The result is an imaginative menu where every dish has a story behind it.

 At Mikla, you can choose a three-course prix fixe a la carte menu or a 7-course tasting menu (with an additional wine pairing if you like) for the complete experience.
 The restaurant prints its menus daily, depending on the fresh seasonal produce sourced from the local suppliers.
 The wine menu deserves a mention here with its good selection of local and international labels, including natural, orange and wild fermented wines as well.

-Hint: Get there 30 minutes before the sunset and have a cocktail at the terrace and watch the sun go down in Istanbul.
+Hint: Get there 30 minutes before the sunset and have a signature cocktail at the terrace and watch the sun go down over the Old City.